numalariamodeling/covid-chicago/README.md

 *additional* or *updated* parameters from the base configutation file.

 ## 2.3 Inputs:
+- Master configuration: YAML file that defines the parameter input values for the model (if not specified uses the default `extendedcobey_200428.yaml`)
 - Running location: Where the simulation is being run (either `Local` or `NUCLUSTER`)
 - Region: The region of interest. (e.g. `EMS_1`, or `IL` for all EMS 1-11 inclued in the same model)